 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Anyone who menstruates can get a corpus luteum cyst, but your provider is more likely to find one if you’re pregnant because they last a little longer to support the pregnancy.
-They’re usually painless, so most people don’t even know they have a corpus luteum cyst.
-They often show up as part of routine imaging during pregnancy.
+Anyone who menstruates can get a corpus luteum cyst.
+Your healthcare provider is more likely to find one if you’re pregnant because they last a little longer to support the pregnancy.
+They’re usually painless, so most people don’t even know they have one.
+They often show up as part of a routine pregnancy ultrasound.

 Advertisement

-Your corpus luteum goes away when you don’t need the progesterone it’s making to support pregnancy.
-If you’re pregnant, your corpus luteum usually goes away around week 12, when the placenta starts making enough progesterone to keep the fetus healthy.
-If the egg doesn’t get fertilized, your corpus luteum usually goes away 10 days after the egg left your ovary.
+Your corpus luteum goes away when the placenta takes over making progesterone to support a pregnancy (usually around the 12th week).
+If the egg doesn’t get fertilized, your corpus luteum usually goes away 10 to 12 days after ovulation.

 Chances are you won’t need treatment for a corpus luteum cyst.
-If you’re pregnant, your cyst will probably go away in your second trimester.
-If you’re not pregnant, your cyst may go away within a few weeks.
-Usually, by the time you have your third menstrual cycle, the cyst will be gone.
+If you’re pregnant, it will probably go away in your second trimester.
+If you’re not pregnant, the cyst will break down a few weeks after ovulation.

 In the meantime, your provider can offer treatment to help you manage any symptoms.
 Your provider may recommend:

-If your cyst gets so big that it could harm your ovary or pose risks if you’re pregnant, your provider may remove your cyst, but this is rarely needed.
+If the cyst gets so big that the ovary twists, which could harm your ovary or pose risks to your pregnancy, your provider may remove your cyst.
+This is rare.

-You should seek immediate care if your cyst bursts and causes severe pain.
-Also, you should seek emergency care if it grows so big that it twists your ovary (ovarian torsion).
+You should seek medical care if your cyst bursts and causes severe pain.
+Also, you should seek emergency care if it grows so big that it twists your ovary.

 Advertisement